 - GCSE Grade 4 (or C) or above in English Language or English Literature, or an equivalent qualification.
-For further information on equivalent qualifications please contact: admissions@ucem.ac.uk. - Grade 5.5 or above, with at least 5.5 in the reading and writing modules in the International English Language Testing System (IELTS) academic test administered by the British Council. - 79 or above in the internet option, 213 or above in the computer-based option or 550 or above in the paper-based option, of the Teaching of English as a Foreign Language (TOEFL) test. - Grade 4 (or C) or above in English (Language or Literature) at A/S Level. - HKDSE (Hong Kong Diploma of Secondary Education) Grade 3, or HKALE (Hong Kong Advanced Level Examination Advanced Level & Advanced Supplementary Level) Grade E, or HKCEE (Hong Kong Certificate of Education Examination) Grade 3-5\ or Grade A-D (Syllabus B only).
+For further information on equivalent qualifications please contact: admissions@ucem.ac.uk. - Grade 5.5 or above, with at least 5.5 in the reading and writing modules in the International English Language Testing System (IELTS) academic test administered by the British Council. - 79 or above in the internet option, 213 or above in the computer-based option or 550 or above in the paper-based option, of the Teaching of English as a Foreign Language (TOEFL) test. - Grade 4 (or C) or above in English (Language or Literature) at A/S Level. - HKDSE (Hong Kong Diploma of Secondary Education) Grade 3, or HKALE (Hong Kong Advanced Level Examination Advanced Level & Advanced Supplementary Level) Grade E, or HKCEE (Hong Kong Certificate of Education Examination) Grade 3-5 or Grade A-D (Syllabus B only).

-\Applicants with a Bachelor's Degree that has been taught and examined in the English medium can be considered for entry in the absence of the qualifications detailed above.
+Applicants with a bachelor's degree that has been taught and examined in the English medium can be considered for entry in the absence of the qualifications detailed above if applying for a non-apprenticeship programme.